 Phone: (509) 877-0454

-Owen Roe's premium cabernet sauvignons, red Rhône varietals, chardonnays and blends contain a mix of estate fruit and those sourced from prestigious Washington sites, available at just about every price point.
+Owen Roe's premium cabernet sauvignons, red Rhône varietals, chardonnays and blends contain a mix of estate fruit and those sourced from prestigious Washington sites.
+The tasting room at the winery (pictured above, photo by Francois Dereeper) offers samples of the full lineup, comprising wines from just about every price point.

 71 Gangl Road